-When aggregating cap rates for multiple transactions in a given market and time period, a snap-shot of overall investor sentiment towards that market can be achieved as it relates to the overall investment universe.
-The closer a market’s average cap rate is to a low-risk investment metric, such as the 10-year treasury yield, the more confident investors are that investing in that market will provide them suitable returns for their portfolio or the more secure they feel about their investment.
+When aggregating cap rates for multiple transactions in a given market and time period, a snapshot of overall commercial real estate investor sentiment towards that market can be achieved as it relates to the overall investment universe.
+The closer a market’s average cap rate is to a low-risk investment metric, such as the 10-year treasury yield, the more confident commercial real estate investors are that investing in that market will provide them suitable returns for their portfolio or the more secure they feel about their CRE investment.

 How Does the Austin Commercial Real Estate Market Compare?

 For this analysis, we picked a competitive set of markets to compare to Austin: including San Francisco, New York, San Jose, Seattle, Los Angeles, Boston, Nashville and Raleigh.